willzhai55/KlipperScreen-Happy-Hare-Simplified-Chinese-Edition/README.md

     cd ~/KlipperScreen/styles

 Edit `base.css` file.
-Find the css entry for `.ercf_status`, then change the font-family to:
+Find the css entry for `.mmu_status`, then change the font-family to:

     font-family:      JetBrains Mono;